 | USOIL (WTI Crude Oil) | 1,000 times |

-The required margin for trading crude oil on Exness can be calculated using the following formula.
+The margin required for trading crude oil on Exness can be calculated using the following formula.

 Required Margin = Trade Volume × Leverage × Current Rate